-String of hearts leaves can curl up if they are not watered often enough or watered too lightly causes the plant to deplete the moisture reserves in the leaves causing them to shrivel.
-Too much sun and strong air currents also dry out the leaves of string of hearts plants with a thinner curled up appearance.
+String of hearts leaves can curl up if they are not watered often enough or watered too lightly causing the plant to deplete the moisture reserves in the leaves causing them to shrivel.
+Too much sun and strong air currents also dry out the leaves of a string of hearts plants with a thinner curled up appearance.

-Sometimes when soil dries out, it can repel water off the surface which prevents the roots accessing moisture and causes the leaves to curl.
+Sometimes when soil dries out, it can repel water off the surface which prevents the roots from accessing moisture and causes the leaves to curl.

 Keep reading for the right potting soil to prevent string of hearts leaves curling and how to implement the solutions, so the plant can recover to a healthy appearance…

-String of Hearts Leaves Curling due to Drought Stress
+String of Hearts Leaves Curling Due to Drought Stress

-String of hearts plants (Ceropegia woodii variegata) are succulents from Southern Africa that grow hot and dry climates in gritty soils, with infrequent rainfall.
+String of hearts plants (Ceropegia woodii variegata) are succulents from Southern Africa that grow in hot and dry climates in gritty soils, with infrequent rainfall.

-However if string of hearts plants are not watered often enough, or watered too lightly then this can still cause the leaves to curl up and shrivel as a sign of drought stress.
+However, if string of hearts plants are not watered often enough, or watered too lightly then this can still cause the leaves to curl up and shrivel as a sign of drought stress.

 String of hearts plants typically require watering once every 2 weeks with a generous soak.